Gay Dictionary Spanish

 Related Acera, Ser de la acera de enfrente, Del bando contrario (bat for the other team, play for the other team).

-synonym for cuttlefish, which is used as slang or euphemism for homosexual or effeminate man.
+synonym for cuttlefish, which is used as slang or euphemism for homosexual or effeminate man.2

-The first reference of to the word Joto is found in an article by the Colombian Federico Aguilar dated in 1883, which lists a number of used terms in Puebla and the central states of Mexico, in which "Joto" is defined as "maricón" (faggot).
-Therefore the theory of the origin of the slang that relates to the Jota section of the prison of Lecumberri, and their relationship with the "Dance of the 41" no longer valid because the prison did not exist at that time; was inaugurated seven years later, in 1900.
+The only thing we know for sure is that the first reference of the word Joto is found in an article by the Colombian Federico Aguilar, dated in 1883, which lists a number of used terms in Puebla and the central states of Mexico, in which “Joto” is defined as “maricón” (faggot).
+This places the appearance of the term 7 years before the construction of the prison of Lecumberri (1900), therefore the theory of the origin of this slang that relates it to the Jota section of the Lecumberri prison, as well as its relationship with the “Baile de los 41” (1901), loses all validity.

 Over time, in Moscas de Colores we have developed a certain sense for separate the wheat from the chaff, however with “Joto” although we have no doubt to rebut the myth of the jota section of the prison, the rest of the theories seems silly explanations.
 We will see in the future, where words will lead us.

-term of origin Quechua / Aymara used in Bolivia today with the pejorative meaning of homosexual or effeminate man, although we have found translated as coward, coward who beats women, chueco (twisted) and other items that indicate inappropriate behavior.
+K’ewsa is a term of Quechua / Aymara origin used in Bolivia today with the pejorative meaning of homosexual or effeminate man, although we have found translated as a coward, coward who beats women, chueco (twisted) and other items that indicate inappropriate behavior.